 Stephanie Slade (23:23):

 Great question.
-I think if I had to do my best to take a shot at diagnosing, explaining how we got here, I think part of the problem is that young people these days, and this was maybe true somewhat to some extent for my generation as well, but less certainly as we've gotten, we're dealing with the younger and younger generations.
-I think we're raising them to be fearful, and so we aren't sending them out to play on their own right?
-Their parents are hovering over them all the time.
-They're being told that the climate, the catastrophe is on the horizon and we're all going to die, and young people today are less willing to get married and have children because they feel like bringing another generation into the world would be cruel in the face of what the impact it would have on our climate and things like this.
+I think if I had to do my best and take a shot at diagnosing and explaining how we got here, I think part of the problem is that young people these days, and this was maybe true somewhat to some extent for my generation as well, but less so.
+But certainly as we're dealing with the younger and younger generations, I think we're raising them to be fearful.

 (24:14):